 School and classroom practice tools

-Inclusive Education website is a collection of practical ‘how to’ guides aimed at supporting teachers and school leaders to meet the diverse needs of all learners.
+Inclusive Education website (external link) is a collection of practical ‘how to’ guides aimed at supporting teachers and school leaders to meet the diverse needs of all learners.

 Inclusive Practices and School Curriculum online modules help school leaders and teachers plan for all students within the New Zealand Curriculum and adapt and differentiate in the least obtrusive way.

-Inclusive education video series includes more than 20 videos of teachers and students talking about and demonstrating inclusive practices.
+Inclusive education (external link) video series includes more than 20 videos of teachers and students talking about and demonstrating inclusive practices.

-IEPOnline provides practical information on developing successful Individual Education Plan processes.
+IEPOnline (external link) provides practical information on developing successful Individual Education Plan processes.

-Education for All video follows 2 students and looks at how their teachers and schools have made sure that they are involved, included and challenged at school.
+Education for All (external link) video follows 2 students and looks at how their teachers and schools have made sure that they are involved, included and challenged at school.

-Teachers and teacher aide online modules - 9 modules that teachers and teacher aides complete together to strengthen working relationships, improve role clarity, and build knowledge of inclusive practice.
+Teachers and teacher aide online modules (external link) - 9 modules that teachers and teacher aides complete together to strengthen working relationships, improve role clarity, and build knowledge of inclusive practice.

 Te Hao Angitu – Māori Medium Special Education